SoftInstigate/restheart/examples/protobuffer-contacts/README.md

 id of new contact: {"$oid":"62619239935b6e1c117d0a56"}
 ```

-Now you can check the create document with:
+Now you can check the created document with:

 ```bash
 $ http -ba admin:secret :8080/contacts/62619239935b6e1c117d0a56